 Natural Hot Springs Pools

 The history surrounding the hot spring is as rich as it is charming.
-Rumor has it that the Sleeping Chld Hot Springs were found in the late 1800s.
+Rumor has it that the Sleeping Child Hot Springs was founded in the late 1800s.
 Local folklore claims that the pools were first discovered by the Nez Perce Indians.
 Their chief, Joseph of the Nez Perce, stumbled by it while he led his tribe away from General Howard and his soldiers.

 As they passed through Lolo’s Pass, near the spring, they knew a battle was inevitable.
-The tribe made the decision to leave their infants behind near the warm waters to ensure their safety.
+The tribe decided to leave their infants behind near the warm waters to ensure their safety.
 Upon return, the infants were said to have been found peacefully sleeping.
 Believing the hot spring had protected them, the springs were named Sleeping Child Hot Springs.

 The most famous part of the property, by far, is the 30 x 60-foot pool that hovers at 102°F. While there are two additional natural hot tubs, the main pool is the feature that draws most guests to Sleeping Child.
 Moreover, the building is also heated by the spring geothermal waters.